ezschemi/depot/README.md

 # Description

-Depot is a shopping art application for Rails 5.
+Depot is a shopping cart application for Rails 5.

 # Use Cases
 Two roles: